ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 The VTOL status reporting and the mission status reporting were both suboptimal.
 VTOL was too slow, mission reporting too fast
 ### Antipattern Category
+New:Hard-coded-fine-tuning, New:Fixed-communication-rate
 ### Keyword
 slow
 ### Note
+System status reports at higher interval, from 1 to 5 seconds.
+Extended system reports from 2 to 5 seconds.

 ## Commit #390
 ### Hash